McGuireWoods lawyers and staff partnered with Wells Fargo and Charlotte

 Angela Zimmern, the firm’s pro bono director, and partner

-Jodie Hermann Lawson, who leads the firm’s veterans pro bono work in the Charlotte office.
+Jodie Herrmann Lawson, who leads the firm’s veterans pro bono work in the Charlotte office.

 Jill Crawley Griset,